Ecological Research

 Forest Ecology

 My background is based in the study of the processes that drive forest development in western North America.
-I’m particularly interested in how different scales of disturbance history define the different forest types that occur through British Columbia, and how those processes vary across different environmental gradients.
+I’m particularly interested in how different scales of disturbance history define the different forest types that occur through western North America and how those processes vary across different environmental gradients.
 Past projects I’ve worked on include understory light environments using hemispheric canopy photography, wildfire rehabilitation, Whitebark Pine restoration, and ecosystem classification.
-I’ve spent much of my adult life working in the field on forest ecology and forestry related projects, including but not limited to soil and ecosystem identification, timber cruising, cutblock layout, and wildlife habitat projects.
+I’ve spent much of my adult life working in the field on forest ecology and forestry related projects, including but not limited to soil and ecosystem identification, conventional forestry, and wildlife habitat projects.
+In my free time I also work to contribute measurements of big trees to British Columbia’s Big Tree Registry with the specific goal of increasing the representation of overlooked species, ecosystems, and regions in the registry’s culturally and ecologically important dataset.

 Wildlife Ecology